areveur51/StellarMapWeb/SECURITY.md

 ## Contact

-For security concerns, please contact the maintainers directly rather than opening public issues.
+For security concerns:
+- **Security Issues**: Follow the private reporting channels listed above
+- **General Questions**: Open a public GitHub issue with the "question" label
+- **Feature Requests**: Open a public GitHub issue with the "enhancement" label